Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

-Country Point is the Parkland buy for someone who wants the gate, the schools, and the address — but isn't willing to pay full freight for a clubhouse they won't use, an acre lot they don't want to mow, or a $1.5M floor they don't need.
+Country Point is the Parkland buy for someone who wants the gate and the address — but isn't willing to pay full freight for a clubhouse they won't use, an acre lot they don't want to mow, or a $1.5M floor they don't need.
 The trade is honest: smaller community, smaller homes, lighter amenities.
-The upside is also honest: same Parkland 33067 feeder schools, same no-state-income-tax math, real gated address, and an entry door under $800K that is closing quickly elsewhere in the city.
+The upside is also honest: same Parkland 33067 address, same no-state-income-tax math, real gated address, and an entry door under $800K that is closing quickly elsewhere in the city.

 Beth and Griff have walked these streets, know which Country Point homes have already had the roof, AC, impact-glass, and kitchen work done — and which ones are quietly priced for the next owner to do it.
 That diligence work is most of the difference between a good Country Point buy and a regrettable one.
 None of it is in the listing remarks.